 On that note, you know how Gant controlled the legal system via Lana for the two years before the first game?
 How many innocent people did he get put in jail or get executed?
 And how much trouble did he cause Phoenix in his cases before Rise From The Ashes?

 It's not even just Gant.
-Think about all the prosecutors (except Godot, because he was only one for a very short time, and lost all his cases) and how much you like them (except Manfred and Payne).
-How many innocent lives have Edgeworth and Franziska destroyed before they began to reform themselves after being defeated by Phoenix?
-And how many innocent lives did Klavier destroy in those seven years between Phoenix's disbarment and the trial of Vera Misham?
+Think about all the prosecutors (except Godot, because he was only one for a very short time, and lost all his cases, and Klavier who is most definitely not an Amoral Attorney) and how much you like them (except Manfred and Payne).
+How many innocent lives have Edgeworth and Franziska destroy before they began to reform themselves after being defeated by Phoenix?
+And let's not get started with Manfred von Karma, who manipulated his way to victory over the course of 40 years, without a single defeat until Phoenix kicked his ass twice in court.
+Many tropers haven't even been alive for 40 years!
+And since the death penalty for murder does exist in the game, that most likely means that, indirectly, Manfred has the largest death toll in the series.
+And he doesn't fucking care.

 Meanwhile Apollo, once an orphan, finds his lost sister and mother, gains Phoenix as a sort of surrogate father/mentor, uncovers his special power... everything goes great for him and crap for Klavier, they're more foil to each-other than they first appear.
 Somewhat Fride Logic-y.